blackhole89/notekit/README.md

 ![Screenshot](/screenshots/notekit-example.png?raw=true)

+We have a [Discord server](https://discord.gg/WVas9aX6Ee) for questions and discussing the project's development.

 ## Why?

 I figured it would be nice to have a free-software, platform-independent OneNote.
 While there is a remarkable number of free (speech or beer) notetaking applications out there, to my best knowledge, none of them simultaneously check the following boxes: